 Swing tickets for each product are printed using recycled card and environmentally friendly printing processes and hung using cotton twine.

-Our clothing is designed without adhering to trends, but with unique design features to ensure they can be worn and loved again and again.
+Collect Me clothing is designed without adhering to trends, but with unique design features to ensure they can be worn and loved again and again.
 If you find that your Collect Me piece needs altering or repairing to ensure that you can keep wearing it and prolong its life, please do get in contact.
-We want to keep our garments out of landfill and can work together with you to make sure it keeps being loved.
+I want to keep my garments out of landfill and can work together with you to make sure it keeps being loved.

-A large part of a garments environment impact comes after it has been purchased.
+A large part of a garments' environment impact comes after it has been purchased.
 How you wash and look after your garments can reduce this impact.
-Also, due to the nature of sourcing remnant and vintage fabrics, we are not always completely certain of its fibre content.
-Because of these factors we recommend washing your Collect me pieces on a cool handwash cycle and air drying.
+Due to the nature of sourcing remnant and vintage fabrics, I am not always completely certain of its fibre content.
+Because of these factors I recommend washing your Collect Me pieces on a cool handwash cycle and air drying.
 Minimising the amount of times you wash a garment can also make sure that the fabric stays looking its best for longer, as well as reducing water wastage.
 Spot cleaning marks and stains can help with this.
 Thoughtfully repair any holes to keep you wearing it, or get in contact if you need help.